Martin Gardner: Gardner's mathematical grapevine

 Gardner's role as a hub of this network helped facilitate several introductions that led to further fruitful collaborations.
-Mathematicians Conway, Berlekamp, and Guy, who met as a result of Gardner's influence, would go on to write Winning Ways for your Mathematical Plays, a foundational book in combinatorial game theory that Gardner championed.
+Mathematicians Conway, Berlekamp, and Guy, who met as a result of Gardner's influence, would go on to write Winning Ways for your Mathematical Plays, a foundational book in combinatorial game theory that Gardner subsequently championed.
 Gardner also introduced Conway to Benoit Mandelbrot because he knew of their mutual interest in Penrose tiles.
 Gardner's network was also responsible for introducing Doris Schattschneider and Marjorie Rice, who worked together to document the newly discovered pentagon tilings.